 Introduction

 Google Calendar is a great way to keep track of everything going on in your busy life.
 It happens all of the time where someone sends you a calendar invite that either won’t work for you immediately, or that you initially accept and need to change later on because circumstances have changed.
 Thankfully, Google Calendar makes it easy propose a new meeting time in both of these situations.
 I’ll cover how to propose a new time using Google Calendar in both scenarios in this article.
-Examples of all instructions in the steps can be seen in both the YouTube video above and the image collection located beneath the steps.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 Steps to Propose New Time in Google Calendar in Gmail